LuisSilva7/parkTub-project/README.md

 # ParkTub - Urban Transport Parking System

-ParkTub is an online platform designed for managing parking spaces, payments, and discounts for users of the Transportes Urbanos de Braga (TUB) service.
-Users can view available parking spaces, apply for discounts/bonuses, and manage their parking payments seamlessly.
-The project is split into two main parts: the Frontend (the user interface) and the Backend (the API for handling parking data and payments).
+ParkTub is a mobile platform designed to simplify parking for users of Transportes Urbanos de Braga (TUB).
+It provides real-time parking availability updates and integrated payments offering an efficient parking experience.

-# Why?
-(Motivation / Problem to Solve)

-ParkTub aims to simplify parking management for urban transport users.
-By offering real-time parking information, convenient payment options, and personalized discounts, the platform enhances user experience and efficiency in urban mobility services.

 ## Features

-- **Real-Time Parking Lot Updates**: Parking lot availability is dynamically updated through seamless integration with Niop, Kafka and SSE (Server-Sent Events), ensuring users always have the latest information on available spots.
+- **Real-Time Parking Lot Updates**: Parking lot availability is dynamically updated through integration with Niop, Kafka and SSE (Server-Sent Events), ensuring users always have the latest information on available spots.
-- **Parking Session Management**: Users can manage their parking sessions with ease, including creating new sessions (check-in), viewing ongoing sessions, and finalizing sessions (check-out).
+- **Parking Session Management**: Users can manage their parking sessions easily, including creating new sessions (check-in), viewing ongoing sessions, and finalizing sessions (check-out).
 - **Payment Management**: Provides a comprehensive overview of all user payments, allowing them to view details, make payments, and track their payment history.
 - **Bonus Rewards**: Users can access and activate available bonuses, redeeming their points for rewards and benefits seamlessly.
-- **Mobile Design**: Access the platform on smartphones for seamless user experience.
+- **Mobile Design**: Access the platform on smartphones for greater user experience.

 ## Technologies Used

 - **Frontend**:
   - **React** - JavaScript library for building user interfaces.
   - **HTML** - Structure of the web application.
   - **CSS** - For styling the website and creating a responsive design.